 Our distance learning approach utilises modern technology to deliver an engaging and informative experience.
-Understand the behaviour of oil spills in the marine environment and the oil spill response requirements of the role, including priority setting, reporting requirements and interactions with relevant government agencies all while having the flexibility to study in your own environment.
+Through a realistic incident scenario, you'll refresh and develop your ability to develop a spill response strategy and communicate with relevant government agencies, all while having the flexibility to study in your own environment.

 Interactive Learning Platform

 Join a virtual classroom where you can interact with instructors and fellow participants.
 Through discussions, multimedia presentations, and online activities, we simulate the face-to-face learning experience, ensuring you receive the same level of depth and engagement.

 For those with soon-to-expire MCA 3/3P, 4/4P, or 5/5P certificate, this course offers revalidation for an additional three years (36 months from the date of the refresher course).